HSGamer/EOSClientLauncher/README.md

 3. Save it and run again
 4. On the first run, the program will open a page asking you to fill your account.
 You should enter the account that has access to the Shared Drive of FPT University
 5. Once you filled, a token will be saved to the program and the downloading process will be started.
-6. Now, on everytime you run the program, the file will be downloaded automatically
+6. Now, on everytime you run the program, the file will be downloaded and extracted automatically